Dora (TV series)

 Dora, also known as Dora: Say Hola to Adventure!, is a children's animated television series created by Chris Gifford and Valerie Walsh Valdes for the streaming service Paramount+ that premiered on April 12, 2024.
 It is a reboot of the animated series Dora the Explorer (2000–2019), and the fourth series overall in the Dora the Explorer franchise.

-Twelve days after its premiere, Paramount+ renewed the show for a second season, which premiered on September 13, 2024.
+12 days after its premiere, Paramount+ renewed the show for a second season, which premiered on September 13, 2024.
 The show made its linear television premiere on Nickelodeon on August 5, 2024.
 The third season was released on July 2, 2025, around the same time as the 2nd Dora the Explorer live-action film Dora and the Search for Sol Dorado.
 A special Dora & Diego: Rainforest Rescues was also released on the same day.
+The fourth season was released on December 19, 2025.

 On November 12, 2025, it was announced that the series was cancelled alongside Tales of the Teenage Mutant Ninja Turtles stemming from management shifts caused by the Paramount-Skydance merger.
-The fourth and fifth seasons will be its final seasons.
+The fourth season was released on December 19, 2025, and the fifth season was stated to be its final season.

 Premise

-A reboot of the original series, the series follows the adventures of Dora and her monkey friend, Boots as they go on epic adventures in a rainforest.
-Accompanied by Dora's Map, Dora and her friends must work as a team to overcome many obstacles in the rainforest, including being challenged by Swiper.
+A reboot of the original series, the series follows a series of all new adventures of the little Latina hero Dora and her monkey sidekick, Boots as they go on epic adventures in an whimsical rainforest.
+Accompanied by Dora's Map (depicted as a female in this series), Dora and her friends must work as a team to overcome many obstacles in the rainforest, including being challenged by Swiper.